‘I’m not allowed to say’: Al Nassr sporting director refuses to deny Cristiano Ronaldo transfer rumour

 Speaking to Flashcore, Salazar said, “I’m not allowed to say yes or no. Let’s wait and see how things unfold until the end of the year.
 As you can see, this is a negotiation of enormous magnitude, not only for the club, but for the country and for world football, and which has to be conducted by higher authorities.

 “What I can say is that Cristiano Ronaldo is one of the best in the history of football.
 He has always been an example to me as an athlete, for the will he shows to win.
 And then, as a Portuguese citizen, I always cheered for him.
-But when the time is right the future will be revealed.”
+But when the time is right the future will be revealed,” he added.

-Salazar also spoke about the criticism of the Saudi Arabian League’s standard, and said, “Criticising something you ignore is very easy.
+Salazar also spoke about the backlash faced due to the Saudi Arabian League’s standard, and said, “Criticising something you ignore is very easy.

 “No, that’s not true — not true”, he had said after Portugal’s 6-1 win over Switzerland in their round of 16 clash.